slamora/brackets-wiki/Extension-UI-Guidelines.md

 1. **Reserve simple shortcuts for common functionality.** Try to avoid using simple shortcuts (Ctrl/Cmd plus a single letter) unless you're implementing something very common (on the order of Save or Find), as we will likely want to use them for core functionality in the future.
 Ctrl-Shift-(key) or Ctrl-Alt-(key) (which map to Cmd-Shift-(key) and Cmd-Option-(key) on Mac) are generally good choices.
 2. **Follow platform conventions where appropriate.** For most functions, just specifying a single cross-platform keyboard shortcut is good enough; Brackets will automatically map Ctrl to Cmd on Mac.
 However, if you're implementing a function that's traditionally had different shortcuts on Mac and Windows&mdash;for example, "Find Next" (historically F3 on Windows and Cmd-G on Mac)&mdash;make sure to specify both.

+## General implementation guidelines

+1. **Namespace your CSS rules.** Extensions should generally not alter the styling of existing UI elements in Brackets.
+To avoid accidentally doing so, set a CSS class on the root element of any UI you add, and make your other CSS rules contextual to that element.
+2. **Be careful about modifying existing DOM structures in Brackets.** Where possible, either use public Brackets APIs to build extensions or add entirely new DOM elements that you own, rather than directly modifying the existing DOM.
+That said, we recognize that our extensibility mechanisms are still evolving, and we want to encourage experimentation.
+So, if you do need to modify the DOM, here are some suggestions:
+    * Add DOM nodes; don't delete or move nodes created by Brackets.
+    * If you need to depend on a Brackets-created node, refer to one with an ID rather than relying on indices, etc.
+    * Be prepared to update your extension for new Brackets drops.
+We'll do our best to document significant changes we make to the structure of the DOM, especially nodes with IDs.
+    * If you find yourself having to do something fragile or gross, let us know on the Google Group so we can think about how to add a more formal API to help you do what you want.